 Feel free to share this article on your website (websites only).
 And don’t forget to place a link (URL) of this page. http://blog.dinolingo.com/2011/05/04/french-culture/

-While France might look little compared to a country like Canada or the United States of America, it is the biggest country in the whole European Union.
-Also, France has a whole bunch of land in other parts of the world, like in North America, South America, the Caribbean, and the Pacific Ocean.
-It might not be so bad to be a mayor of a town in the Caribbean, huh!
+While France might look small compared to a country like Canada or the United States of America, it is the biggest country in the whole European Union.
+Also, France has a lot of land in other parts of the world, such as North America, South America, the Caribbean, and the Pacific Ocean.
+It might not be so bad to be the mayor of a town in the Caribbean, huh!

 France has the 20th largest population in the world, with about 65 million people.
 Almost 12 million of these people live in Paris alone, and the rest are spread out over the rest of the country.